Free shipping on orders over 50€ up to 500g

 Which resin to choose according to your project?

-There are many different resins with all their specificities.
-Today we will focus on 3 main types of resins used in hobby.
-The casting resin, the glazing resin and the UV LED and UV resin.
-The choice of the resin to use will depend on your project, but also on the surface to cover and your budget.
-To guide you, we have listed the properties, advantages and disadvantages of UV and UV LED resins compared to epoxy resins.
+There are a multitude of different resins, each with its own specific characteristics.
+Today, we're going to look at 3 main types of resin used in the hobby.
+Casting resin, glazing resin and UV LED and UV resin.
+The choice of resin to use will depend not only on your project, but also on the surface to be covered and your budget.
+To guide you, we've listed the properties, advantages and disadvantages of UV and UV LED resins compared with epoxy resins.

 What is UV or UV LED resin?
-Its advantages, its disadvantages?
-What is the bi-component resin?
-What are the applications, the different projects that can be created with either UV resin or epoxy resin?
+What are its advantages and disadvantages?
+What are two-component resins?
+What applications and projects can be created with either UV or epoxy resins?

 1. Epoxy resin

-What is epoxy resin?Epoxy resin is also called bi-component resin.
-Two liquids are mixed together: The resin itself and the hardener which will create a chemical reaction.
-This will make the resin harden.
-It is said that the resin catalyzes.
-The quantities of each liquid to be mixed are generally indicated on the packaging or the instructions of your resin.
-Very often, you need to make two doses of resin for one dose of hardener, mix well with a stick and then change the container to make sure the resin is homogeneous.
-Wait until there are no more bubbles before using it.
+What is epoxy resin?Epoxy resin is also known as two-component resin.
+Two liquids are mixed together: the resin itself and the hardener, which creates a chemical reaction.
+This hardens the resin.
+The resin is said to catalyze.
+The quantities of each liquid to be mixed are generally indicated on your resin's packaging or instructions.
+Very often, you'll need to make two doses of resin for one dose of hardener, mix well with a stick and then change containers to make sure the resin is homogeneous.
+Wait until there are no more bubbles before using.

 coupelle coquillage en resine epoxy